 Conference Room and Student Study spaces

-Located on the third floor, the Bruce and Phyllis Nicholas Student Conference Room is for Engineering student organizational meetings only.
+Located on the third floor, the Bruce and Phyllis Nicholas Student Conference Room is for Engineering student organizational meetings only, NOT student study places.
 Room 313 has seating capacity for 10, and a state-of-the-art monitor with solstice access and a white board wall.
 Book online.
 View policies.

 The Second Floor Conference Room is for University faculty, graduate students or staff meetings.
 Room 202 has seating capacity for 10, and a state-of-the-art monitor with solstice access.
 Book online.
 View policies.